The River Course at Keystone

 "Golf courses can be safe havens for both nature and golfers," said Hurdzan.
 His recent projects include building an experimental golf course called Willow's Walk in Massachusetts.
 "We took a site that was almost dead," he said of the old gravel pit mine that had endured twenty-five years of illegal dumping, "And built a golf course on it."
 "There were no birds, rabbits or squirrels.
 Since we have built the course, the Massachusettes Audubon Society has spotted over 80 species of birds there."

-"We've proven golfers and wildlife
+“We’ve proven golfers and wildlife can share the same space.”

-Hole 1 at Keystone River Course
+Keystone River Course

 Dealing with the natural sensitive areas was important to Keystone Resort.
 Hurdzan's design is one that will improve some wildlife and wetland areas, accomodate area hiking and biking trails, allow access to fishing spots while using the best natural resources to create less run-off and erosion.